Top of Page

 THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

-PURPOSE: This policy is intended to establish a system of transparent academic accountability performance standards for district-authorized charter and district-managed options schools, while the District redesigns a long-term accountability system in line with the values and priorities enumerated by Board resolution on April 27, 2022 (Board Report 22-0427-RS1).
-This policy will fill a gap in accountability for district-authorized charter and district-managed options schools as the District works to redesign its accountability system for the 2024-2025 school year.
+PURPOSE: This policy is intended to ensure the continuation of transparent academic accountability performance standards for district-authorized charter, contract and Alternative Learning Opportunity Program (ALOP) options schools, while the District redesigns a long-term accountability system in line with the values and priorities enumerated by Board resolution on April 27, 2022 (Board Report 22-0427-RS1) and Board policy on April 26, 2023 (Board Report 23-0426-PO4).

-Each district-authorized charter options school will be assigned an accountability designation beginning with the 2022-2023 school year based on school performance data gathered during the prior school year.
-Each options school will be denoted as “Inability to Rate” for the 2022-2023 school year.
-This policy will be used to assign school accountability statuses to district-managed options schools for school year 2023-2024.
-The accountability designation/status for each options school from the prior school year will remain in effect until such time as the school is notified of its new designation/status that is issued in accordance with this policy.
+Each district-authorized charter, contract and Alternative Learning Opportunity Program (ALOP) options school will be assigned an accountability designation based on school performance data gathered during the prior school year.
+The accountability designation for each options school from the prior school year will remain in effect until such time as the school is notified of its new designation/status that is issued in accordance with this policy.

 POLICY TEXT: